async-labs/builderbook/README.md

 #### Free for Techstars Founders

-As Techstars founders (Atlanta '16), we want to give back by offering a free copy of our book to other Techstars founders.
-Email your name, company, and Techstars batch to team@builderbook.org, and we'll give you access.
+As Techstars founders (Atlanta '16), we're giving back by offering a free book copy to other Techstars founders.
+Email your name, company, and Techstars batch to team@builderbook.org, and we'll give you access to the book.

 ## License